SDIAlliance/ecoqube-prometheus/README.md

 ## Architecture

-The ECOQUBE infrastructure consists of several components for each environment
+The ECOQUBE infrastructure consists of several components for each environment:

 * AWS VPC, Subnets, etc.
 * EKS Kubernetes Cluster
 * ASG for Kubernetes worker nodes
 * EFS & S3

+The environment is hosted in AWS Region eu-central-1 (Frankfurt)

 ## Deployment